Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 	***These look like AWS.
 Do AWS-Azure tabs?***

-5. Deploy the engine.
+4. Deploy the engine.

     Replace the `Project_Name` to a name of your choice. ***(didn't they already name it?)*** The size can be small, medium, large, or extralarge.
 The default is small.
     ```bash
     %project_engine_deploy name=<Project_Name>, size=<Size_of_Engine>
     ```
     The deployment process takes a few minutes.
-When finished, it generates a password.
+It generates a password.
 6. Connect to the project.
     ```bash
     %connect <Project_Name>